 Basic answer, the 747-100 wasn't a genuine long haul jumbo.
 It could do max fuel or max passengers, but not both.
 In really long haul mode, it would have been restricted to more like 220 passengers in three classes.

-So now we have a minimum of just under 54 tonnes payload, which is a little more comfortable - but not for 412 passengers in three class configuration.
+So now we have a minimum of around 54 tonnes payload, which is a little more comfortable - but not for 412 passengers in three class configuration.

 Now your basic passenger weight is around 29,000 kg.
 Flight crew and supplies remain as before, around 7,200 kg.
 Everyone's carry on bags weigh some 3,000 kilos.